Singapore Mediation Convention

-The Singapore Convention on Mediation, formally the United Nations Convention on International Settlement Agreements Resulting from Mediation which was adopted on 20 December 2018 and opened for signature on 7 August 2019, is an international agreement regarding the recognition of mediated settlements.
-Following the UN General Assembly adopting it on 18 December 2018, the Convention was opened for signature by all States; as of 11 September 2021, it was signed by 55 states.
+The Singapore Convention on Mediation, formally the United Nations Convention on International Settlement Agreements Resulting from Mediation is an international agreement which provides a uniform and efficient framework for the recognition and enforcement of mediated settlement agreements that resolve international, commercial disputes - akin to the framework that the 1958 New York Convention provides for arbitral awards.
+It was adopted on 20 December 2018 by the UN General Assembly and opened for signature on 7 August 2019.
 The Convention entered into force on 12 September 2020, that is, six months after the deposit of the third ratification instrument by Qatar, the first two being Singapore and Fiji.